ct-js/docs.ctjs.rocks/docs/movement.md

 ## Strategies to avoid clipping into other objects

-Say you have a character that moves in a top-down world and you have walls that should not pass the characte through.
-There are two strategies to do that:
+Say you have a game character that moves in a top-down world and walls that should not let the character pass through.
+There are two strategies to do the collisions part:

 1. Move the character as is, then move it out of possible collisions.
 2. Check for collisions first, and then move if there is free space.

-`this.moveContinuous` and `this.moveContinuousByAxes` follow the second strategies and are often enough to avoid clipping.
-But if you are not using these methods, you will either follow the first strategy or check for possible collisions prior to movement by yourself.
-Here is how it can be done.
+`this.moveContinuous` and `this.moveContinuousByAxes` follow the second strategy and are often enough to avoid clipping.
+But if you are not using these methods, you will either follow the first strategy or check for possible collisions before movement by yourself.
+Here is how to do it.

 ### Getting out of collisions

-The simplest way to get out of collisions is jumping to previous coordinates after movement.
+The simplest way to get out of collisions is by jumping to previous coordinates after movement.
 Every copy has `this.xprev` and `this.yprev`

 #### Example: Jump to previous coordinates if there is a collision, to prevent clipping